forresti/transformers/model_cards/squeezebert/squeezebert-mnli/README.md

 A detailed discussion of the hyperparameters used for finetuning is provided in the appendix of the [SqueezeBERT paper](https://arxiv.org/abs/2006.11316).
 Note that finetuning SqueezeBERT with distillation is not yet implemented in this repo.
 If the author (Forrest Iandola - forrest.dnn@gmail.com) gets enough encouragement from the user community, he will add example code to Transformers for finetuning SqueezeBERT with distillation.

-This model, `squeezebert-mnli`, is the "trained with bells and whistles" MNLI-finetuned SqueezeBERT model.
+This model, `squeezebert/squeezebert-mnli`, is the "trained with bells and whistles" MNLI-finetuned SqueezeBERT model.

 ### How to finetune
 To try finetuning SqueezeBERT on the [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398) text classification task, you can run the following command: